JesusASmx/HopeEXP-2026/README.md

 #### Tech details:
 **For RoBERTa:**
--I used the XML version of the model, which supports multilanguage.
+- I used the XML version of the model, which supports multilanguage.
--No quantization was required.
+- No quantization was required.
--Batch size was 16.
+- Batch size was 16.
--Other hyperparameters are referred on the paper, along with the learning curves.
+- Other hyperparameters are referred on the paper, along with the learning curves.

 **For Qwen:**
--I used the Unsloth implementation of the model, 4B version.
+- I used the Unsloth implementation of the model, 4B version.
--I used 4-bit quantization.
+- I used 4-bit quantization.
--LowRank was also obviously involved.
+- LowRank was also obviously involved.
 I freezed all "hidden layers" but the Queries, Keys and Values matrices, as well as the output layers (in the case of Qwen, a simple perceptron working as a decoder).
--After poor initial results, I desided to also include the gated mechanisms of the models.
+- After poor initial results, I desided to also include the gated mechanisms of the models.
 I ~~stole~~ obtained that idea from [this paper](https://arxiv.org/abs/2507.10996).
 However, I personally suspect that tunning gated mechanisms worked as a pseudo-dropout mechanism? (token replication told me that the model was memorizing prompts.
 However, learning curves behaved well so...).

 ***